Lightning-AI/litgpt/extensions/thunder/README.md

 ### Transforms

 Transforms are one of the core features of Thunder.
-For LitGPT, they enable easy data parallel distribution.
+For example, they enable easy data parallel distribution.
 That is replicated data parallelism (DDP) and fully-sharded data parallelism (FSDP).

 We provide ready-to-use Fabric strategies that integrate Thunder DDP|FSDP.
 Under the hood, the code is quite straightforward: